RedHatQE/newa/README.md

  - `parent_id`: refers to item `id` which should become a parent Jira issue of this issue.
  - `on_respin`: Defines action when the issue is obsoleted by a newer version (due to erratum respin).
 Possible values are `close` (i.e. create a new issue) and `keep` (i.e. reuse existing issue).
  - `auto_transition`: Defines if automatic issue state transitions are enabled (`True`) or not (`False`, a default value).
+ - `erratum_comment_triggers` - For specified triggers, provides an update in an erratum through a comment.
+This functionality needs to be enabled also in the `newa.conf` file through `enable_comments = 1`.
+The following triggers are currently supported:
+   - `jira` - Adds a comment when a Jira issue is initially 'adopted' by NEWA (either created or taken over due to `jira --map-issue` parameter).
+   - `execute` - Adds a comment when automated tests are initiated by NEWA.
+   - `report` - Adds a comment when automated tests results are reported by NEWA.
  - `when`: A condition that restricts when an item should be used.
 See "In-config tests" section for examples.

 ### Recipe config file